HeavyMedl/HowToJavaScript/README.md

     0, 'employee-list'
 );
 ```
  Refresh your `http://127.0.0.1:3000/intern` and watch your templating system work.
-You've just saved yourself another dependency, sped up your application's execution time, and made your client's experience a little better.
+You've just saved yourself a dependency, sped up your application's execution time, and made your client's experience a little better.